 The “battle” that followed was anti-climactic.
 The main Patriot army flooded into the area to find about 200 enemy soldiers, most from the 40th Regiment and a few from the 55th, barricaded inside Nassau Hall, a thickly walled building that served as the College of New Jersey (now Princeton University).
 A single round from one of Capt.
 Alexander Hamilton’s field pieces brought about their surrender.
 Princeton belonged to the Patriots.

-Washington had no desire to hold the town, and indeed his army was too weak and too exhausted to do so.
+Washington had no desire to hold the town, and indeed, his army was too weak and too exhausted to do so.
 His goal had been to launch another surprise attack against a New Jersey outpost.
-The rout of Mawhood and capture of Princeton accomplished his goal.
+The rout of Mawhood and the capture of Princeton accomplished his goal.
 His additional dream of marching eighteen miles northeast to capture the enemy supply depot at New Brunswick was beyond his reach.
 The Patriot infantry were freezing, exhausted after forty hours of marching and fighting on slim rations.
 Many were already dropping to the ground to sleep.
 Knowing Cornwallis would even now be marching quickly in his direction, Washington ordered his men to secure food, supplies, and equipment, round up their prisoners, and move with as much haste as possible to the American base in the wooded hills at Morristown, New Jersey.

-To learn more about the Battle of Princeton read the Guide to the Battles of the American Revolution written by Theodore Savas and J. David Dameron.
+To learn more about the Battle of Princeton, read the Guide to the Battles of the American Revolution written by Theodore Savas and J. David Dameron.

 Battle of Princeton Facts: Online Resources